 Carbon benefit is of crucial importance to the fight against climate change.
 However, economic benefit is the practical concern.
 Considerations like capital cost and energy prices will determine how many CHP plants get built and how they operate.

-Economics is also important for us to understand what we are paying for our carbon benefit.
+Economics are also important for us to understand what we are paying for our carbon benefit.
 Perhaps the capital is better spent elsewhere to get a higher carbon saving per dollar.
-It’s important to remember that any competitng technology must supply both electricity and heat.
+It’s important to remember that any competing technology must supply both electricity and heat.

-Like all modeling this analysis is a simplification.
+Like all modelling this analysis is a simplification.
 Commentary on some of the assumptions made above:

-- Some sites may generate heat from coal or oil – making the carbon cost for the grid solution higher.
+Some sites may also generate heat from coal, biomass or oil – making the carbon cost for the grid solution different.